FAQ

 We recommend that equipment less than five years old receive preventative maintenance every 12 months.
 Equipment older than five years should receive preventative maintenance every six months.

-Having a preventative monitoring system is crucial to increasing performance, ensuring uptime, and reducing operating costs and we recommend it for all of our systems.
-Our preventative monitoring system, ConiferALERT, is a state-of-the-art controls and service capability which offers remote, real-time pollution control monitoring.
+Performing preventative maintenance is crucial to increasing performance, ensuring uptime, and reducing operating costs and we recommend it for all of our systems.

-Preventative monitoring has many benefits including options to adjust settings and anticipate repairs before a complete system failure.
-Having 24/7, real-time access to control and monitor your equipment helps avoid system outages that impact employee productivity and loss of revenue from plant downtime, lost production, fines due to EPA non-compliance and expensive emergency repairs.
+Preventative maintenance evaluations has many benefits including options to adjust settings and anticipate repairs before a complete system failure.
+These evaluations help avoid system outages that impact employee productivity and loss of revenue from plant downtime, lost production, fines due to EPA non-compliance and expensive emergency repairs.

 Over multiple years of operation, RTOs and RCOs will experience reduced air flow capacity, channeling or voids in the media bed, thermal imbalances in the chambers, non-efficient energy use and extended startup times.
 These are all signs that a unit should be evaluated for media replacement.